 Terri Wilder: Congratulations on your new book.
 Let’s just start out by talking about what inspired you to publish this new book.

-Nishant Shahani: I think, first, for us it was a way to try and offer a sort of social and political barometer of signs in the current state of the pandemic, both politically and academically.
-I think you can say there was a sort of perverse insistence that served as the inspiration for the book, where we wanted to discuss HIV and AIDS at precisely the moment when it is framed as belonging to the past.
-I think somewhere in the book we call this a national fiction of democracy, right?
-Which serves the tools of U.S. empowering global capitalism.
+Nishant Shahani: I think, first, for us it was a way to try and offer a sort of social and political barometer of the times and in the current state of the pandemic, both politically and academically.
+I think you can say there was a perverse insistence that served as the inspiration for the book, where we wanted to discuss HIV and AIDS at precisely the moment when it is framed as belonging to the past.
+I think somewhere in the book we call this a national fiction of democracy, which serves the tools of U.S. empire and global capitalism.

-So, I think the question became: How do we understand AIDS as a matter of durational difference?
-That is, still currently being experienced with different intensities and different contexts in communities?
-Sort of more broadly thinking of a way to link the vastness of AIDS to its present and futures.
+So, I think the question became: How do we understand AIDS as a matter of durational difference that is still currently being experienced with different intensities and different contexts in communities?
+So more broadly thinking of a way to link the pastness of AIDS to its present and futures.